xpero39/simple_products_api/README.md

 - Add a database
 - Add a new table for Products API
+- add Error handling for Products API
 #- Add a new table for Users API?
-- Add new routes for Products
 - add jest
 - write tests
 - add Typescript
 - add project to docker?

 ## DONE
 - create fresh NodeJS project
 - install ExpressJS
 - Create a new Products Model
 - Create a new Products Controller
+- Add new routes for Products